 - If someone with you has symptoms of an upper respiratory infection, we may ask them to leave the health center during your visit

-If you live in or near the state of Georgia, you may be able to have your visit online and receive abortion pills through the mail.
-To see if you qualify and learn more about our TelAbortion program, click on this link.
+If you have an address where you can receive mail in one of the states where we provide care – you may be able to have your visit online and receive abortion pills through the mail.
+To see if you qualify, please visit our at home abortion pill page.

 If you are sick and need medical attention, contact your primary care office, walk-in clinic, or urgent care near you.